COVID 19: Employment Considerations18-03-2020

 One thing that is very clear is that the pandemic will affect every business in one way or another and it is important to assess your own challenges when deciding on how to navigate through, towards calmer seas.

-If you’d like to discuss how we can support you and your business during this time, please contact either our employment law expert, Sara Brown on 01482 974470 or commercial business expert, Byron Swarbrick on 01482 974513.
+If you’d like to discuss how we can support you and your business during this time, please contact our commercial business and employment law expert, Byron Swarbrick, on 01482 974513.